 There are numerous ways to invest in gold.
 Some options are more liquid than others, which can make them better for investment purposes, so it’s helpful to explore the pros and cons of each.

 When it comes to investing in gold, you have plenty of choices.
 Your choice depends on factors such as budget, risk tolerance and experience.

-Gold bullion is probably the most popular way to invest in gold.
-Bullion comes in bars that might range from a few grams to 400 or more ounces, but the most common sizes are one- and 10-ounce bars.
-This can get expensive, considering that the price of gold in late August was about $1,816 per ounce.
+Bullion is the purest form of gold.
+It’s sold as gold bars that might range from a few grams to 400 or more ounces, but the most common sizes are one- and 10-ounce bars.
+This can get expensive, considering that the price of gold on May 18 was $1,961 per ounce.
 And unlike stocks, you can’t buy fractions of a gold bar.

 Gold jewelry might be the most familiar form for casual buyers.
 It offers certain advantages over gold bars, including the following.